Peter Thiel: Personal life

 Thiel resided in San Francisco, California, until 2018, when he moved to Los Angeles.
 He had criticized San Francisco for being "intolerant of conservatives, insular and overpriced".
 Both Thiel Capital and Thiel Foundation followed him to Los Angeles, but the Founders Fund remains in San Francisco.
 Mithril's headquarters moved to Austin.
+Thiel owns homes all over the world, with his main residence in Miami.

 Thiel married his long-time partner, Matt Danzeisen, in Vienna, Austria, on Thiel's 50th birthday (October 2017), when he was reported to have proposed to Danzeisen.
 Danzeisen started his career as an investment banker at Bank of America Securities.
 By 2007, when the couple were dating, Danzeisen was vice president of BlackRock.
 By 2021, he was chairman of Bridgetown 1 and Bridgetown 2, sponsored by Thiel Capital and Richard Li's Pacific Century Group.
 Sam Altman also sat on the board.
 Danzeisen also participates in other Thiel enterprises related to the family of Li Ka-shing (father of Richard Li), such as the Malta-based EUM.
 In 2017 Danzeisen was working as head of private investments at Thiel Capital, with a primary focus on North America and Asia.
 Thiel and Danzeisen have two young daughters, aged five and three as of June 2024, born through a surrogate.
 Adrian Wooldridge from Bloomberg reported in August 2025 that Thiel had four children.
 In 2023, in an interview with the Atlantic, Thiel noted that Danzeisen had tried to dissuade him from donating money to Republicans.

 Thiel was in a long-term relationship with model Jeff Thomas until Thomas's suicide in March 2023.
 Media coverage of Thomas's death drew widespread attention, partly because of Thomas's involvement with Democratic researchers led by David Brock and Jack Bury.
-Puck wrote that the anti-Thiel campaign exposed an undercurrent in modern politics in which there is an increasing tendency towards using people's private problems to achieve political goals.
+Puck.news wrote that the anti-Thiel campaign exposed an undercurrent in modern politics in which there is an increasing tendency towards using people's private problems to achieve political goals.